 - Preheat the oven to 350ºF (180ºC).

-- In a large bowl, mix 2 cups all-purpose flour, 2 teaspoons baking powder, 1 teaspoon salt, black pepper to taste, ¼ teaspoon garlic powder and ¼ teaspoon onion powder.
+- In a large bowl, mix 2 cups all-purpose flour, 2 teaspoons baking powder, 1 teaspoon saltand black pepper to taste.
+If using ¼ teaspoon garlic powder and/or ¼ teaspoon onion powder, add them now.

-- Add wet ingredients to the flour mixture all at once and stir lightly with a spoon or fork.
+- Add wet ingredients to the flour mixture all at once and stir lightly with a spatula or spoon.
 Don't beat or integrate it all; you should still have some dry parts.

-- Add ½ cup chopped tomato, 1 cup grated semi-hard cheese and 2 tablespoons chopped parsley, thyme or basil.
-Mix just until combined.
-Don't overmix or the muffins will be tough.
+- Add ¼ cup chopped green onion, 1 cup grated semi-hard cheese and 2 tablespoons chopped parsley.
+If using 1 teaspoon thyme leaves and/or ¼ cup add-ins from the list below, add them now.
+Mix just until combined and no dry spots remain, but don't overmix or the muffins will be tough.

-- Divide evenly between the 12 muffin tins or molds.
+- Divide evenly between the 12 muffin tins or molds, filling ¾ of the paper cup's capacity.
+I use a large cookie scoop

-- Bake for about 20 minutes, until golden and a tester comes out clean.
+- Bake for about 20 minutes, until golden, and a tester comes out clean.
 Don't overbake.
+See Notes below.

 - Let cool on a wire rack, but my recommendation is to eat the muffins warm.
 Store leftovers in an airtight container for several days, or freeze them for a month.
 Reheat them before eating.